AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/concurrency.rst

 including, for example, safety analyses and certification against rigorous industry standards.
-In addition, high integrity applications with real-time requirements must undergo timing analysis because they must be shown to meet deadlines prior to deployment -- failure to meet hard deadlines is unacceptable in this domain.
+In addition, high integrity applications with real-time requirements must undergo timing analysis because they must be shown to meet deadlines prior to deployment |mdash| failure to meet hard deadlines is unacceptable in this domain.

 These analyses are applied both to the application and to the implementation of the underlying run-time library.
 However, analysis of the complete set of